solderzzc/transfer_learning/README.md

 The images of these 2 classes of animals are stored in the sub-folders Leopard and Giraffe inside the folder Animals_data.

-The accuracy obtained via transfer learning using Google's Inception-v3 model was 96%.
+The accuracy obtained via transfer learning using Google's Inception-v3 model was approx 96%.

 ## Dataset